 1. INTRODUCTION

 Cashew (Anacardium occidentale L.) is an important plantation crop in the Konkan region of Maharashtra and is well suited to marginal coastal lands due to its hardiness and drought tolerance.
 Introduced by the Portuguese in the sixteenth century primarily for soil conservation and afforestation, cashew has evolved into a significant livelihood crop through cultivation, processing, and trade.
-Currently, more than 3,900 cashew-processing industries employ over one million workers, underscoring its substantial contribution to rural employment and agro-industrial development (Salvi et al., 2020).
-Often referred to as the “wonder nut,” cashew is among the most valuable processed nuts in global trade and constitutes an important cash crop in tropical regions (Kolambkar et al., 2017).
+Currently, more than 3,900 cashew-processing industries employ over one million workers, underscoring their substantial contribution to rural employment and agro-industrial development (Salvi et al., 2020).
+Often referred to as the “wonder nut,” cashew is among the most valuable processed nuts in global trade and constitutes an important cash crop in tropical regions (Kolambkar, 2017).
 Economically, cashew cultivation generates four to five times higher returns per unit area than cereals and provides a viable alternative under changing climatic conditions that increasingly challenge mango production (Gajbhiye et al., 2018).

 Cashew trees are multipurpose, vigorous, and begin bearing within four years, with peak productivity occurring between 10 and 30 years.
 The crop is well suited for afforestation, soil rehabilitation, and cultivation in saline coastal environments (Patil et al., 2016).
-Being a tropical species, it thrives under high temperature conditions (Kolambkar et al., 2017).
+Being a tropical species, it thrives under high temperature conditions (Kolambkar, 2017).
 In the Konkan region, improved varieties such as Vengurla-4 and Vengurla-7, developed by Dr. Balasaheb Sawant Konkan Krishi Vidyapeeth, Dapoli, are widely preferred owing to their adaptability and market demand (Gajbhiye et al., 2018).
 Nutritionally, cashew kernels contain protein (21.2%), carbohydrates (22%), healthy fats (47%), and essential minerals such as calcium, phosphorus, and iron (Patil et al., 2016).
-In addition to kernels, cashew apples and shells possess diverse culinary, industrial, and medicinal applications, while the crop also promotes rural employment, women’s empowerment, and export earnings (Kolambkar et al., 2017; Gajbhiye et al., 2018).
+In addition to kernels, cashew apples and shells possess diverse culinary, industrial, and medicinal applications, while the crop also promotes rural employment, women’s empowerment, and export earnings (Kolambkar, 2017; Gajbhiye et al., 2018).

 Globally, cashew production reached approximately 3.8 million tonnes in 2022, with Côte d'Ivoire, India, and Vietnam emerging as the leading producers.
-In India, cashew cultivation is concentrated in peninsular states including Kerala, Karnataka, Goa, Maharashtra, Tamil Nadu, Andhra Pradesh, Odisha, and West Bengal, with limited cultivation in Chhattisgarh, the North-Eastern states, and the Andaman and Nicobar Islands.
+In India, cashew cultivation is concentrated in peninsular states, including Kerala, Karnataka, Goa, Maharashtra, Tamil Nadu, Andhra Pradesh, Odisha, and West Bengal, with limited cultivation in Chhattisgarh, the North-Eastern states, and the Andaman and Nicobar Islands.
 In Maharashtra, nearly 90 per cent of cashew plantations are located in the Konkan region, particularly in the South Konkan, where favourable climatic conditions, assured rainfall, well-drained soils, and undulating terrain support commercial cultivation.

 Cashew is cultivated on 1,158.90 thousand hectares in India, producing 738.00 thousand metric tonnes with a productivity of 0.60 MT per hectare (Horticultural Statistics at a Glance, 2021).
 In Maharashtra, the crop occupies 191.88 thousand hectares with a production of 256.32 thousand metric tonnes and a productivity of 1.34 MT per hectare.
 Within the Konkan region, cashew is grown on 175.17 thousand hectares, producing 251.35 thousand metric tonnes with a productivity of 1.43 MT per hectare.
 District-wise distribution indicates that Ratnagiri accounts for 94.54 thousand hectares (53.97%), followed by Sindhudurg with 72.15 thousand hectares (41.19%).
-Together, these districts constitute the South Konkan region and account for 166.69 thousand hectares (95.16%) of the total cashew area in the Konkan region (Divisional Joint Directorate of Agriculture, Konkan Division, Thane, 2022–23).
+Together, these districts constitute the South Konkan region and account for 166.69 thousand hectares (95.16%) of the total cashew area in the Konkan region (Divisional Joint Directorate of Agriculture, 2022-23).